Nettlesworth Primary School

 Useful Resources for Phonics Revision

-Key Stage 1 Assessment (Year 2 pupils)
+Optional Key Stage 1 Assessment (Year 2 pupils)

 Key Stage 2 Assessment (Year 6 pupils)

 Schools are required to administer the following tests: English Reading; English Grammar, Punctuation and Spelling (new from 2013); and Mathematics.
-Schools selected for science sampling will need to be available to administer the tests within the 2 week period from Monday 8th June 2020.

-The 2020 end of Key Stage 2 national curriculum tests will be held in the week beginning Monday 11th May 2020.
+The 2026 end of Key Stage 2 national curriculum tests will be held in the week beginning Monday 11th May 2026.

-Monday 11th: English grammar, punctuation and spelling papers 1 and 2
+Monday 11th May: English grammar, punctuation and spelling papers 1 and 2

-Tuesday 12th: English reading
+Tuesday 12th May: English reading

-Wednesday 13th: Mathematics papers 1 and 2
+Wednesday 13th May: Mathematics papers 1 and 2

-Thursday 14th: Mathematics paper 3
+Thursday 14th May: Mathematics paper 3

 The papers from the Year 6 tests are marked externally and results published by the Department for Education in early July.
 Parents and children will be made aware of these as soon as they are released to us.